mtnygard/simulant-example/README.md

 Everything interesting is under the `simtest` directory.
 You should cd into it right away.

+# One-time Setup

+Before we can get started, we need to set up some fake item and category data.
+In a real implementation, you would get this from the system under test.
+For our purposes, a big pile of fake data will suffice.

+1. Generate seed data          `lein run -m create-data`

 # Walkthrough

 1. Start Datomic with          `scripts/start-transactor.sh`